Master of Arts in Strategic Communication Online

 Discover how easy it is to fit our tuition into your budget

 The M.A. in Strategic Communication online program tuition is the same affordable, pay-by-the-course rate for all U.S. residents.
-Fees are included in the total tuition.
-Financial aid may be available.
+Fees are included in the total tuition, and financial aid may be available.
+Choosing Avila University means choosing a top 10 affordable online master's program, according to Forbes (2024).

 Tuition breakdown: